Baltimore Mayor Pugh Presents Comprehensive Plan to Address City’s Major Problems | Afro

-In her first State of the City address, Mayor Catherine E. Pugh outlined plans to fix the city’s ailing schools and police force and continue Baltimore’s rebuilding process.
+In her first State of the City address, Mayor Catherine E. Pugh outlined plans to fix the city’s ailing schools and police force and continue Baltimore’s rebuilding process on March 16.

 Pugh kicked off her address by reiterating her pledge to direct $180 million over three years to partially fill the Baltimore City Public School System’s $130 million funding deficit.
-The money would come from the City’s “rainy day” fund, as well as by tightening up police and city agency overtime and asking Council President Bernard C. “Jack” Young to use the city’s newly-established Children and Youth Fund.
+The money would come from the City’s “Rainy Day” fund, as well as by tightening up police and city agency overtime in addition to asking Council President Bernard C. “Jack” Young to use the city’s newly-established Children and Youth Fund.

-“I am confident we will see that help in our state budget around March 20,” Pugh said.
+“I am confident we will see that help in our state budget around March 20,” Pugh said at the Baltimore City Council, where she delivered the address.

-Pugh said she would continue her drive to regain authority for city officials to make appointments to the school board.
+Pugh said she would continue her drive to regain authority for city officials to make appointments to the BCPSS School Board.
 The effort rests with a pair of bills currently before the state Senate and state House of Delegates.

-Turning to public safety, Pugh looked to citizen involvement in law enforcement as a meaningful measure to combat police corruption and move the law enforcement forward.
-Among the reforms she seeks is the placement of public citizens on the Baltimore Police Department’s internal disciplinary trial boards.
+Turning to public safety, Pugh looked to citizen involvement in law enforcement as a meaningful measure to combat police corruption and move criminal justice reform forward.
+Among the reforms she is seeking is the placement of public citizens on the Baltimore Police Department’s Internal Disciplinary Trial Boards.

 “I have also issued a call-to-action to get community members to partner with me to develop workable solutions that brings the community into the action,” Pugh said, adding that she has already held two community meetings to solicit feedback on improving police-community relationships.